Glasgow, Barrhead and Kilmarnock Joint Railway: Extending to Kilmarnock

 The line between Barrhead and Neilston was closed temporarily from 1 May 1870 to enable the doubling of the line; the new Neilston station was located a short distance on the Kilmarnock side of the former location.

-The 1869 Act had authorised building a short connecting line from near South Side to the City of Glasgow Union Railway, which had been authorised in 1863, so as to enable G&SWR trains on the Kilmarnock line to reach the planned St Enoch (passenger) and College (goods) terminals.
-The Act included a clause imposing a penalty of £60,000 if the through line were not ready by 28 June 1872.
+The Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 had authorised building a short connecting line from near South Side to the City of Glasgow Union Railway, which had been authorised in 1863, so as to enable G&SWR trains on the Kilmarnock line to reach the planned St Enoch (passenger) and College (goods) terminals.
+The act included a clause imposing a penalty of £60,000 if the through line were not ready by 28 June 1872.

 In fact the deadline was not met: the line was opened only as far as Stewarton on 27 March 1871.
-An Act of 25 July 1872 removed the penalty as well as clarifying the City Union line connection.
+An act of Parliament of 25 July 1872, the Glasgow and Kilmarnock Joint Line (Extension of Time) Act 1872 (35 & 36 Vict. c. xii), removed the penalty as well as clarifying the City Union line connection.
 The through route was opened on 26 June 1873.
 As well as the line from Glasgow to Kilmarnock, there was a branch to Beith from Barrmill, opened on the same day.
 However the Glasgow terminal remained the awkwardly located South Side station: the connection towards St Enoch was not ready.
 The former Glasgow, Barrhead and Neilston Direct Railway company was bought out.

 The new route was difficult to operate: "a veritable switchback" with 3½ miles (5 km) of 1 in 67-70 on Neilston bank.

 The G&SWR discontinued its passenger service from South Side station towards Kilmarnock on 1 September 1877.